darklordabc/Legends-of-Dota-Redux/README.md

  - You can reference `addon_english.txt`
  - You might need to save it as unicode, if non standard characters are used
  - Any strings you don't fill in, will be auto copied in from the english file anyways when the gamemode is compiled
+ - Note to Ash47: You need to add new languages to the `stage.bat` file!